cortexlabs/cortex/docs/clusters/observability/metrics.md

 ### Available metrics

-Cortex exposes more metrics with Prometheus, that can be potentially useful.
-To check the available metrics, access the `Explore` menu in grafana and press the `Metrics` button.
+Cortex exposes additional metrics with Prometheus.
+To view all available metrics, navigate to the `Explore` menu in Grafana and click the `Metrics` button.

 ![](https://user-images.githubusercontent.com/7456627/107377492-515f7000-6aeb-11eb-9b46-909120335060.png)